 The search for a physiological basis for bipolar might take a new direction.
 Bipolar disorder might be seen as a behavioral issue while physiological factors are seen as influencing the way we think and act, but not the overriding cause that cannot be overcome.
 Those who use the physiological elements as proof of disorder would lose a critical part of their argument.
 Who knows, they might even figure out why other people cannot experience the states we do.

-These are just a few of the major ramifications to such a huge shift in the bipolar paradigm.
-With so much at stake it is no wonder there is tremendous resistance to even considering the possibility that people with bipolar could choose better responses to both intense manias and deep depressions.
+These are just a few of the major ramifications of such a huge shift in the bipolar paradigm.
+With so much at stake, it is no wonder there is tremendous resistance to even considering the possibility that people with bipolar could choose better responses to both intense manias and deep depression.
 Too many people are frightened about what that could mean in their own lives.
 Being held responsible for our thoughts and actions is too much to bear when the dis-ability paradigm has excused our behaviors for so long.

 What would change in your life if bipolar people were expected to learn how to behave while manic and depressed?
 Do the risks influence your willingness to consider that it might be possible?
 Are you attached to the idea that it is not?